 A raster dataset is the basic data model for rasters.
 A raster dataset is an organized array of pixels, which can have a single band or many bands.
 This toolset provides the tools to copy, create, or append raster datasets.

 The following table lists the tools available in the Raster Dataset toolset and provides a brief description of each.
 The output for all these tools is a raster dataset.

 Saves a copy of a raster dataset or converts a mosaic dataset into a single raster dataset.

-Creates a raster dataset of random values with a distribution you define.
+Create a raster dataset of random values with a distribution you can define.